 Insert key into ignition and turn key clockwise to "START" position and release key as soon as engine starts.
 Do not run starter continuously for more than fifteen seconds per minute.
-If the engine does not start after several attempts, push choke control in, wait a few minutes and try again.
-If engine still does not start, pull the choke control out and retry.
+If the engine does not start after several attempts, move throttle control to fast position, wait a few minutes and try again.
+If engine still does not start, move the throttle control back to the choke position and retry.

-WARM WEATHER STARTING (50° F and above)
+WARM WEATHER STARTING (50°F (10°C) and above)

-When engine starts, slowly push choke control in until the engine begins to run smoothly.
-If the engine starts to run roughly, pull the choke control out slightly for a few seconds and then continue to push the control in slowly.
-The attachments and ground drive can now be used.
+- When engine starts, move the throttle control to the fast position. - The attachments and ground drive can now be used.
 If the engine does not accept the load, restart the engine and allow it to warm up for one minute using the choke as described above.

-COLD WEATHER STARTING (50° F and below)
+COLD WEATHER STARTING (50°F (10°C) and below)

-When engine starts, slowly push choke control in until the engine begins to run smoothly.
-Continue to push the choke control in small steps allowing the engine to accept small changes in speed and load, until the choke control is fully in.
-If the engine starts to run roughly, pull the choke control out slightly for a few seconds and then continue to push the control in slowly.
+• When engine starts, allow engine to run with the throttle control in the choke position until the engine runs roughly, then move throttle control to fast position.
 This may require an engine warm-up period from several seconds to several minutes, depending on the temperature.